pauldennis2/TextQuest/JsonApiDoc.md

 At some point there will be an additional JSON file to define a group of dungeons as part of a larger story.
 Coming soon!

+### Tick Tock Goes the Clock

+In version 0.0.9, you can now define a "clock" for your dungeon.
+Nearly ever component now has two new properties: "onTick" and "onTock" (these properties won't be listed below since they are near-universal).
+You have access to two new events: `doTick` and `doTock`.
+These events will trigger the appropriate events for all the components.
+It's your job as the dungeon designer to decide what "advances the clock" in your dungeon.
+You could do a tick every time the hero moves, every time they cast a spell, etc. "tick" and "tock" just represent two different time-based events.
+You can use them however you want; by convention, I'd suggest that if one is more common, it should be ticks (ticks happen more than tocks).
+You could use both together to represent something like seconds/minutes.
+For example, every time the hero moves, do a tick.
+Every time a `tick` happens, we advance a dungeon variable called `time`, and if `time = 10` we reset time and do a `tock` (this then triggers whatever `onTock` events you've assigned.

+**Note**: You **will** get stuck in an infinite loop if you do something like `"onTick":"doTick"` (it keeps triggering itself over and over).
+This might seem obvious, particular if you have experience programming.
+But it's also possible to get stuck in a less obvious way: `"onTick":"light" [...] "onLightingChange:{"WELL_LIT":"doTick"}` would have the same effect.

 ## Creating A Dungeon

 A dungeon has a "dungeonName" property and a List of "rooms".